idaholab/moose/modules/doc/content/application_usage/ondemand.md

 # Open OnDemand

-[Open OnDemand]() is a web based HPC access portal.
+[Open OnDemand](https://openondemand.org) is a web based HPC access portal.
 OnDemand allows users to access HPC files, open shells, access Linux desktops, use other interactive apps, and build job submissions to submit to a cluster, all from the web browser.
+From the OnDemand web portal, users who have been given permission, are able to use level 1 code access.

-### Access
+## Access

 Idaho National Lab's Open OnDemand instance can be accessed externally via https://hpcondemand.inl.gov/ with your INL HPC username and pin + token or internally at https://ondemand.hpc.inl.gov with your INL HPC username and password.

+Once authenticated in the OnDemand system, the top navigation bar has a menu item "NCRC".
+Clicking on this will show a dropdown menu that is populated with the NCRC apps that you have been granted level 1 access to.
+The following documentation is applicable for each level 1 NCRC application.

 ## Submission and Job Information